-Search continues after shooting death of Mississippi officer
+Man sought in shooting death of Mississippi officer arrested

 MERIDIAN, Miss.
-(AP) — Authorities searched Friday for a man suspected of killing a Mississippi police officer who was responding to a call about domestic violence.
+(AP) — A man suspected of killing a Mississippi police officer who was responding to a call about domestic violence has been arrested, authorities said Friday.

-The Mississippi Highway Patrol said Dante Marquez Bender, 31, was last seen Thursday afternoon in Meridian, where Officer Kennis Croom was fatally wounded while on duty.
+The Mississippi Highway Patrol said Dante Marquez Bender, 31, was taken into custody but didn’t provide additional details.
+He last seen Thursday afternoon in Meridian, where Officer Kennis Croom was fatally wounded while on duty.

 A woman was shot to death before the officer, said Lauderdale Coroner Clayton Cobler, but officials didn’t immediately release her name or details of her death.